 Scattered along the Welsh borderline, you’ll find some of the best restaurants Wales has to offer.
-From the Michelin-starred The Whitebrook just outside Monmouth and The Walnut Tree in Llandewi Skirrid, to the highly-acclaimed The Hardwick in Abergavenny and Checkers Pantry (formerly the Michelin-starred The Checkers) in Montgomery, there’s no denying the culinary standing of this rural stretch of Wales.
+From the Michelin-starred The Whitebrook just outside Monmouth and The Walnut Tree in Llandewi Skirrid, to the highly-acclaimed The Hardwick in Abergavenny and The Checkers in Montgomery, there’s no denying the culinary standing of this rural stretch of Wales.

-Nestled away in nooks and crannies, down winding side-streets and even behind bookshelves, these hidden gastronomical gems lie waiting to be discovered.
+Tucked away in nooks and crannies, and hidden down winding side streets; in libraries; and even in old hardware stores, lesser-known gastronomical gems lie waiting to be discovered.
 There’s no better time to follow your culinary wanderlust on an edible treasure hunt along the Welsh borderline.

 Once you’ve eaten, stroll across the public footpath at Pontcysyllte Aqueduct, the world’s tallest navigable structure at 23-metres high.
 Alternatively, hop in a canal boat and enjoy a 45-minute return sailing.

 Once home to British Prime Minister, William Gladstone, the Hawarden Estate in Flintshire houses an award-winning pub, restaurant, farm shop, and café, not to mention the iconic 18th century Hawarden Castle.
 Former AA Welsh Pub of the Year, The Glynne Arms serves a locally sourced, seasonal, and sustainable menu.
 Notable options include roast celeriac soup; confit chicken and wild mushroom pie; and cider pork belly.